 In connection with the Refining Partnership IPO, on January 16, 2013, the board of directors of the general partner of the Refining Partnership adopted the CVR Refining, LP Long-Term Incentive Plan (the "CVR Refining LTIP").
-Individuals who are eligible to receive awards under the CVR Refining LTIP include (1) employees of the Refining Partnership and its subsidiaries, (2) employees of the general partner, (3) members of the board of directors of the general partner and (4) certain employees, consultants and directors of CRLLC and CVR Energy who perform services for the benefit of the Refining Partnership.
+Individuals who are eligible to receive awards under the CVR Refining LTIP include (i) employees of the Refining Partnership and its subsidiaries, (ii) employees of the general partner, (iii) members of the board of directors of the general partner and (iv) certain employees, consultants and directors of CRLLC and CVR Energy who perform services for the benefit of the Refining Partnership.
 The CVR Refining LTIP provides for the grant of options, unit appreciation rights, restricted units, phantom units, unit awards, substitute awards, other-unit based awards, cash awards, performance awards and distribution equivalent rights, each in respect of common units.
 The maximum number of common units issuable under the CVR Refining LTIP is 11,070,000.
 As the phantom unit awards discussed below are cash-settled awards, they did not reduce the number of common units available for issuance under the plan.
 On August 14, 2013, the Refining Partnership filed a Form S-8 to register the common units.

-In December 2013 and during 2014, awards of phantom units and distribution equivalent rights were granted to employees of the Refining Partnership and its subsidiaries, its general partner and certain employees of CRLLC and CVR Energy who perform services solely for the benefit of the Refining Partnership.
+In 2013, 2014 and 2015, awards of phantom units and distribution equivalent rights were granted to employees of the Refining Partnership and its subsidiaries, its general partner and certain employees of CRLLC and CVR Energy who perform services solely for the benefit of the Refining Partnership.
 The awards are generally graded-vesting awards, which are expected to vest over three years with one-third of the award vesting each year.
 Compensation expense is recognized on a straight-line basis over the vesting period of the respective tranche of the award.
-Each phantom unit and distribution equivalent right represents the right to receive, upon vesting, a cash payment equal to (a) the average fair market value of one unit of the Refining Partnership's common units in accordance with the award agreement, plus (b) the per unit cash value of all distributions declared and paid by the Refining Partnership from the grant date to and including the vesting date.
+Each phantom unit and distribution equivalent right represents the right to receive, upon vesting, a cash payment equal to (i) the average fair market value of one unit of the Refining Partnership's common units in accordance with the award agreement, plus (ii) the per unit cash value of all distributions declared and paid by the Refining Partnership from the grant date to and including the vesting date.
 The awards, which are liability-classified, will be remeasured at each subsequent reporting date until they vest.

-A summary of phantom unit activity and changes under the CVR Refining LTIP during the years ended December 31, 2014 and 2013 is presented below:
+A summary of phantom unit activity and changes under the CVR Refining LTIP during the years ended December 31, 2015, 2014 and 2013 is presented below:

-Phantom Units Weighted- Average Grant-Date Fair Value Aggregate Intrinsic Value
+Phantom Units Weighted- Average Grant-Date Fair Value Average Grant-Date Aggregate Intrinsic Value

 (in millions)

 Non-vested at January 16, 2013 \$ \$

 Granted 187,177 21.55

 Vested

 Forfeited

 Non-vested at December 31, 2013 187,177 \$ 21.55 \$ 4.2

 Granted 281,948 17.74

 Vested (61,002) 21.55

 Forfeited (4,176) 21.55

 Non-vested at December 31, 2014 403,947 \$ 18.89 \$ 6.8

+Granted 302,319 20.40

+Vested (136,531) 19.26

+Forfeited (58,144) 18.87

+Non-vested at December 31, 2015 511,591 \$ 19.68 \$ 9.7